Tuurlijk/mot/README.md

 api_url = "https://moneybird.com/api/v2"
 administration_id = "your_administration_id" # Optional
-week_starts_on = "monday" # Options: monday, tuesday, wednesday, thursday, friday, saturday, sunday
+week_starts_on = "monday" # Options: monday, tuesday, wednesday, thursday, friday, saturday, sunday language = "en" # Options: en, nl (Optional, defaults to system language)
 ```

+## 🌐 Localization

+MOT provides full internationalization support for all user-facing text:

+- **Supported Languages**:
+  - English (en)
+  - Dutch (nl)

+- **Setting the Language**:
+  - Via command line: `mot -l nl` or `mot --language nl`
+  - Via configuration file: Add `language = "nl"` to your config.toml

+You can also override the language for a single session by using the command line flag, which takes precedence over the configuration file setting.

 ## 📖 Usage